Chula Vista, California: 21st century

 In 2003, Chula Vista had 200,000 residents and was the second-largest city in San Diego County.
 That year, Chula Vista was the seventh fastest growing city in the nation, growing at a rate of 5.5%, due to the communities of Eastlake and Otay Ranch.
 Chula Vista is growing at a fast pace, with major developments taking place in the Otay Valley near the U.S. Olympic Training Center and Otay Lake Reservoir.
 Thousands of new homes have been built in the Otay Ranch, Lomas Verdes, Rancho Del Rey, Eastlake and Otay Mesa areas.
 In mid-2006, officials from Chula Vista and the San Diego Chargers met to discuss the potential construction of a new stadium that would serve as the home for the team; however, in June 2009, the Chargers removed Chula Vista as a possible location for a new stadium.
 The South Bay Expressway, a toll-road extension of State Route 125, opened on November 19, 2007.

-As a result of the Mexican Drug War, many Mexicans from Tijuana began to immigrate to Chula Vista.
+As a result of the Mexican drug war, many Mexicans from Tijuana began to immigrate to Chula Vista.
 Being in close proximity to Tijuana, however, has led to some drug war activity within Chula Vista.
-Yet in 2009, Chula Vista—along with nine other second-tier metropolitan area cities such as Hialeah, Florida, and California's own Santa Ana—was ranked as one of the most boring cities in America by Forbes magazine, citing the large population but rare mentions of the city in national media.